snap-stanford/snap/README.txt

 Stanford Network Analysis Platform (SNAP) is a general purpose, high performance system for analysis and manipulation of large networks.
-SNAP is written in C++ and it scales to massive graphs with billions of nodes and tens of billions of edges.
+SNAP is written in C++ and it scales to massive graphs with hundreds of millions of nodes and billions of edges.

 /////////////////////////////////////////////////////////////////////////////
 Directory structure: http://snap.stanford.edu/snap/description.html